 The Psychiatric Technology Program is a four-semester and single-summer session program offered at the Yuba College Campus.
-The program includes 648 theoretical hours of classroom education, correlated with 956 clinical practicum hours.
+The program includes 648 theoretical hours of classroom education, correlated with 1006 clinical practicum hours.
 The subject matter reflects the knowledge and skills specified by Board of Vocational Nursing Psychiatric Technology Education (BVNPTE) regulation, rules, and laws.
 All clinical practicum will be under the supervision of a licensed BVNPTE-approved clinical instructor.
 The curriculum may be periodically revised to reflect the evolution of the profession and BVNPTE laws and regulations.

-Theory and clinical program content shall reflect the client and patient population that are normally associated with the licensed Psychiatric Technician: Mentally disordered, personality disordered, substance abuser, and developmentally disabled.
-Students will be selected on the basis of a special application.
-Call (530) 741-6786 to request an application packet and application deadline information.
+Theory and clinical program content shall reflect the client and patient population that are normally associated with the licensed Psychiatric Technician which will include clients/patients with mental disorders, personality disorders. substance abuser, and developmentally disabled.
+Students will be admitted based upon date of special program application.
+Call (530) 741-6742 to request additional information regarding the program.
+Application is on the Yuba College, Psychiatric Technician web page.